NLnetLabs/rotonda/design docs/filtering-design-survey.md

 ## Hard Requirements

 - filter on all BGP attributes that are available after parsing a BGP message.
 - filter on configurable meta-data, i.e. `router-id`.
 - dynamic runtime adding/removing/modifying filters.
 - re-route BGP messages based on filters to user-specified/created RIBs.
 - use same filters for both incoming streams and routes in RIBs.
 - read prefix-lists from external sources, e.g. files, r(o)t(o)r(o).

 ## Soft Requirements

 - be as unoriginal as possible.

 ## Daft Attempts

 ### Filters

 ```
-// A fairly simple example of a filter-statement
+// A fairly simple example of a filter-term
 // with a defined variable.
 define last-as-64500 {
     last_as_64500 = AsPathFilter { last: 64500 };
 }

-filter-statement no-as-64500-until-len-16 {
+filter-term no-as-64500-until-len-16 {
         from {
             prefix-filter 0.0.0.0/0 upto /16;
             protocol bgp {
-                as-path last-as-64500;
+                as-path.matches(last-as-64500);
             };
             protocol internal {
-                router-id 243;
+                router-id == 243;
             };
         }
         then {
             // a side-effect is allowed, but you can't
-            // store anywhere in a filter-statement.
+            // store anywhere in a filter-term.
             send-to stdout;
             reject;
         }